Lonitch/Lonitch.github.io/_posts/2020-06-27-Radiation-Matter-Interaction.md

 \hat{A}\mid a,i\rangle=a\mid a,i\rangle\quad i=1,\ldots,n,
 $$

 then we can only conclude that **$\hat{B}\mid a \rangle$ is a linear combination of $\mid a,i\rangle$**.
-For simplicity we usually make $\mid a,i\rangle$ eigenvectors of $\hat{B}$, but they don't need to be.
+For simplicity we usually make $\mid a,i\rangle$ eigenvectors of $\hat{B}$ too, but they don't need to be.

 A brief summary before we proceed.
 We have at this point laid out the general formalism of QM using mathematical objects in Hilbert space.
 We start with basic properties and definitions of eigenvectors and operators to prepare our review of axioms of QM.
-The axiom IV, in particular, help us to recast Schrodinger picture into Heisenberg picture where operators become time-dependent and eigenstates are time-ivariant.
+The axiom IV, in particular, help us to recast Schrodinger picture into Heisenberg picture where operators become time-dependent and eigenstates are time-invariant.
 In the following section we use this Hilbert-space formalism to solve some simple problems in QM.

 ## Solved QM Problems
 ### Spin particle in magnetic field
 Spin is an intrinsic form of angular momentum carried by elementary particles.
-In this section we use Hilbert-space formalism to derive the expression of general angular momentum operator around an arbitrary axis.
+In this section we use Hilbert-space formalism to derive the expression of general spin operator around an arbitrary axis.
 For a $\frac{1}{2}-$spin particle its **spin operator** is given by

 $$
 \mathbf{J}=\frac{\hbar}{2}\vec{\sigma}=\frac{\hbar}{2}(\sigma_x\vec{e}_x+\sigma_y\vec{e}_y+\sigma_z\vec{e}_z) \tag{21}.